isamanverma/scoopful-delights/README.md

 4. Push the changes to your branch: `git push origin feature/your-feature`
 5. Open a pull request to the main repository's `develop` branch.

-We value your contributions and will review them as soon as possible!
+We value your contributions and will review them as soon as possible! 🙌

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use the code for your own purposes.
+Feel free to modify and use the code for your own purposes. 📝

 ---

-Remember to adjust the content to accurately reflect your static website and its functionalities.
-The README.md file should provide clear instructions for running the website locally and include any relevant details about the project.